Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

  - Start with the developement enviroment, in my case Gitpod
  - In the developement enviroment install the requirements for this project found in requirements.txt using the pip3 command.
  - Setup the database MongoDB.
-From there set up the collections which will be used to store users,dish types and dishes added by users
+From there set up the collections which will be used to store users,dish types and dishes added by users.
  - Setup connection security, choose a connection method and then connect by following the instructs MongoDB provides once you click "connect" on the collection.
  - Once this is done enviroment variables will be needed.
 Store the enviroment variables in a file called "env.py" and then place that file in a ".gitignore" file.
  - Once this is done the python file called "app.py" can be created and run by typing "python3 app.py" into the terminal.
- - Deploy the app and Github
+ - Deploy the app on Github.
+ - In the terminal enter the commands: "pip3 freeze --local > requirements.txt" and "echo web: python app.py > Procfile" this will tell Heroku the dependencies and which file runs the app.
  - Then move over to Heroku and follow the instructions to get started.
  - Connect the app on Heroku to Github by entering the repository name and click connect.
  - Once this is done the enviroment variables that were entered into the "env.py" file will need to be entered into Heroku into the "Config Vars" in the settings tab.